Jacob-Heinrich/HashMapPython/README.md

 # HashMapPython
-Implementation of Hash Map in python
+Implementation of a Hash Map in python